skippyr/river-dreams/README.md

 to make some of its modules async.
 I just have to learn it first.

+## What about testing?

+As I do not own a MacOS, I could only test it in Linux.
+If you own a MacOS, it would be great if you post the issues you have found in that system.
+Maybe, in the future, I found out a way of testing it in that system and solve them.

 ## Installation/Uninstallation

 Before installing the theme, you need to ensure that you have its required